wpilibsuite/frc-docs/README.md

 ``.\make sizecheck`` or ``make sizecheck``

-This checks all image are under 500KB
+This checks all images are under 500KB

 ### Building HTML